-Cardiac Flow Loop
+Cardiac Flow Loop System for Critical Care Monitoring

 A client had a duel lumen catheter that was inserted into the inferior vena cava.
 This catheter was used to both deliver therapy and monitor therapy levels in the blood stream.
 Due to the location in the inferior vena cava there was a risk that during low flow periods the sampling port of the catheter would start capturing the therapy delivery port outlet, leading to erroneous readings.